-Seed Grant Support awards provide a $200 stipend.
-Grants may be used at the successful applicant's discretion, to cover such expenses as travel and printing, or as a small honorarium, or, in the case of collaborative projects, small honoraria.
+Seed Grant Support awards provide a $300-$500 stipend.
+Grants may be used at the successful applicant's discretion to cover such expenses as travel and printing, operational costs, or, in the case of collaborative projects, small honoraria.

 Applications for all types of projects are welcome.
 Proposals are welcome from

 - entire conservatories, departments, or schools of music.

 Venues for community engagement might include community music programs such as

 - bands and choirs,

 - public and private school settings,

 - museums, and

 Priority will be given to engagement projects rather than outreach initiatives.
 The focus of these projects should therefore be to establish partnerships between members of higher education and local entities.